HillaryDanan/abstraction-intelligence/papers/social_dynamics.md

 *This paper is part of a theoretical program on abstraction as the fundamental primitive of intelligence.
 It addresses how the self-world framework scales to multi-agent environments.*

-*Answer: Social emotions are basic emotions in a world that contains other selves.*
+*Answer: Social dynamics emerge when abstraction is applied recursively across agents.
+Social emotions are composed, recursive abstractions formatted for multi-agent action.*

+*Abstraction is all you need.
+Even for love and shame.*